Funding for Student Travel Related to Scientific Research

 - they are traveling to take part in a research collaboration, obtain data, or otherwise do research during the school year, and they have already applied for travel money from at least one other source.

-The travel application is available here [PDF].
+Download the travel application [pdf].
 Note that they require the signature of a faculty research sponsor.
 Please submit a paper copy of your application.
-Completed applications may be submitted to chapter president Professor Paul Rablen in Chemistry & Biochemistry (SC 292) at any time.
+Completed applications may be submitted to chapter president Professor Rachel Merz in Biology (Martin 125) at any time.
 No funds are transferred at this point -- the application is merely to get "pre-approved" for an eventual reimbursement.
 Note that there is a limit to how much money can be given to any single department; if several students from a single department apply for funding in same semester, the actual amount disbursed might be less than the full $500.

-Fill out a travel reimbursement form [PDF] and send it--along with receipts--via campus mail to Paul Rablenin Chemistry & Biochemistry (SC 292).
-He will sign it to authorize the reimbursement.
-You can also get a blank form from your department office (you can ask the department A.A. for help).
+Fill out a travel reimbursement form [pdf] and send it--along with receipts--via campus mail to Rachel Merz, Biology (Martin 125).
+She will sign it to authorize the reimbursement.
 Fill out the dates, descriptions, and dollar amounts and then sign the form in the lower left.
-Prof. Rablen will provide the authorizing signature, fill in the fund number, and submit the form to the business office.
+Professor Merz will provide the authorizing signature, fill in the fund number, and submit the form to the business office.
 You'll receive a check from the college within two weeks or so.

 Note: The national Sigma Xi organization provides larger travel grants for student research.
-See their Grants in Aid of Research page.
+Visit their site.

 Funding for Summer Scientific Research